ayubmalik/dockertest/README.md

 # dockertestspike

-A spike/example application for golang integration test using [dockertest](https://github.com/ory/dockertest) and PostgreSQL.
+A spike/example application for runnig golang integration test in parallel using [dockertest](https://github.com/ory/dockertest) and PostgreSQL.

 ## Usage